bluelamar/algo-camp/graphs.md

 ### Topological sort - DAG

 #### Data structures:
-* Stack : sorted nodes - top of stack is lowest ordered
+* Stack : solution of sorted nodes - top of stack is lowest ordered
 * Queue : nodes to be processed
 * Set : visited set